surveysolutions/docs/content/headquarters/config/server-installation/index.md

 Make sure that you have an installed and running instance of PostgreSQL **before running SurveySolutions.exe**

 You can download PostgreSQL from [here](https://www.postgresql.org/download/windows/) and run the setup.
-Pick latest stable version.
+Pick latest stable version (Survey Solutions will not work with PostgreSQL prior to version 10.0).

 During the process you'll set the password:
 ![Postgres password](images/pg_password.png "PostgreSQL password")